sourcegraph/deploy-sourcegraph-helm/TEST.md

 ### Update the image tag

-You have two options to target specificy Sourcegraph version.
+You have two options to target specific Sourcegraph version.
 Add the below to your `override.yaml`:

 ```yaml
 sourcegraph: